 Government grants do not allow seniors over 50 to get free money directly.
 Federal agencies award grants to universities, non-profit organizations, and state departments, not individuals.

-Free grant money for bills and personal use does not come in a check deposited into your bank account.
+Free government money for household bills does not come in a check deposited into your bank account.
 Instead, benefits for low-income families help lower other everyday living expenses not mentioned elsewhere.

 Home Repair